 One of the things with the Edusport Academy is they don’t always realise how much they learn specifically in style of play.
 Many of them have gone on to progress really well.
-It’s always about great to think about the development to get into the first team wether that be from the Edusport or Braves academy, it will be exciting to see it flourish.
+It’s always about great to think about the development to get into the first team whether that be from the Edusport or Braves Academy, it will be exciting to see it flourish.

 We also spoke to the coaching and playing staff from both squads.
 Watch their Braves TV interviews, in addition to Ricky's thoughts, below.